Share taxi: Saint Lucia

 In Saint Lucia, waychehs are a name for minibus public transports using Toyota HiAce.

 Canada

 In Vancouver, British Columbia, Canada, in the 1920s, jitneys competed directly with the streetcar monopoly operating along the same routes as the streetcars, but jitneys were charging lower fares.

 In Quebec, share taxis or jitneys are called taxis collectifs (in English "shared taxis") or transport collectif par taxi, literally "public transport by taxi". (which the STM translates in English as "taxibus") and are operated by subcontractors to the local transit authorities on fixed routes.

 In the case of Montréal, the fare is the same as the local bus fare, but no cash and transfers are issued or accepted; in the case of the STL, only bus passes.
 The Réseau de transport de Longueuil accepts regular RTL tickets and all RTL and some Réseau de transport métropolitain TRAM passes.

 Guatemala

 In Guatemala, ruleteros, minibus share taxis, pick up and discharge passengers along major streets.

+Mexico

+There are some areas in which traditional buses and minibuses cannot operate due to the size restrictions of the streets and overhanging objects.
+Some of these places are served by share taxis that are regulated by the state or city.
+The share taxis charge the standard minibuses fare.
+Often share taxi routes in Mexico are ad hoc arrangements to fill in gaps in regular public transportation, and many operate inter-city as well as local routes.
+In many rural areas, they are the only public transportation.